productivity·

 Daily Note-Taking

 I'd bet most developers keep a scratch file somewhere.
 Used to pasting an error you're working on, quick tasks to remember to do.
 Meeting notes.
 Yeah, I keep all those in my toolbox repo.
-I even have a utility script so that when I run the command today to creates a markdown file in my toolbox named with date of the week. ` If you find that useful you may find other "Zettelkasten method" apps like obsidian or Evernote useful.
+I even have a utility script so that when I run the command today to create a markdown file in my toolbox named with the date of the week.
+If you find that useful, you may find other "Zettelkasten method" apps like obsidian or Evernote useful.
 I've tried but just a weekly scratch file I can search has been what I've found most useful.

 SQL

 Remember that one off tricky SQL query you wrote using Common Table Expressions (CTEs)?
-I use them so rarely but having an example in my own style always making re-learning how to do them much easier!
-YOU can revisit that code and recall the logic behind it.
+I use them so rarely, but having an example in my own style always makes re-learning how to do them much easier!
+You can revisit that code and recall the logic behind it.
 Boom!
 One-off learning and skill reinforcement!

 Bash Script to fix a Problem